Rituals of Plate is a food experience

 Steph is very interested in holistic forms of healing including the traditional yogic natural medicine of Ayurveda, as well as cooking in line with balancing the chakras.
 She finds her inspiration through travel, writing in creative cafes, collecting cookbooks, designing and experimenting in the kitchen.

 Over the past two years, Steph has been cooking and facilitating at food experience events with Rituals of Plate.
-She currently facilitates mindful food experiences and teaches cookery on the new Food Experience and Whole Wellness retreats at the acclaimed Cliffs of Moher Retreat in Clare.
+She currently facilitates mindful food experiences and teaches cookery on the new Food Experience Retreats at the acclaimed Cliffs of Moher Retreat in Clare.

 Steph is a talented designer, cook and teacher with an ability to make food experiences approachable and enjoyable.
 Her expertise lies in the union of design + food + meditation; transforming everyday food activities into mindful rituals so that we can interact with food in a more meaningful, creative and embodied way.
 Steph’s intention is to inspire consciousness and creativity through personal projects, collaborations, teaching and consultancy work.
 The intention for all projects (however hard at times!), is to place as much emphasis on the process as the output.